DEMOCRACY AT RISK

 Anger festers.
 Thirty years after men put down arms, few have picked up jobs.
 The legacy of 350,000 restless and unemployed ex-soldiers, their schooling interrupted by war, casts a pall on society.
 Men beat and sexually assault women at an alarming rate, juvenile delinquency is soaring, and youth are leaving in droves.
 The IMF says Bosnia’s brain drain of young, educated talent portends a tough future for a country that bears deep scars of war.
 Among those who remain, antidepressant use, much of it self-dosing, has risen precipitously, spurring greater attention to the efficacy of treatments.

-Russia understands that Bosnians harbor the same hatred, the same suspicions of decades, even centuries ago.
+Russia understands that Bosnians harbor the same hatred, the same suspicions from decades, even centuries ago.
 Russia knows the entire Balkans were marked by tribal wars, slaughters, and mass graves.
 Encouraging Greater Serbia is to scramble any effort to move past that ethnic hatred.
 But Putin intends to keep Bosnia off balance to give Russia an unquestioning ally in the middle of Europe.
 Again, Bosnia teeters on the treacherous.
 Here, and throughout the region, almost everyone wrestles with trauma.
 For anguished mourners like this woman in Srebrenica, reconciliation is beyond reach.
 The new political landscape all but guarantees it.

 P A N A M A